 Many people assume that a free app like Sweatcoin is too good to be true.
 Some might even believe it to be a scam.
 How could any company make money by rewarding you for walking?
-However, a mention in national magazines and more than 5 million users prove otherwise.
+However, with mention in national magazines and more than 5 million users prove otherwise.
 A quick visit to their website will show you all the current offers of what you can earn.
 On the other hand, critics claim it is not worth the investment of your time or energy.
 So is Sweatcoin worth it?
 Here are some important points to consider to help you decide for yourself.

 How Does Sweatcoin Work?

 The idea behind Sweatcoin is simple.
 It is an app designed to reward you for walking.
-By tracking your steps, you earn a digital currency called Sweatcoins.
+By tracking your steps, you earn digital currency called Sweatcoins.
 When you have accumulated enough Sweatcoins, you can convert them into real-life rewards.
 The best part is that it is absolutely free to download and use.

 Once you download the app, you can begin earning your Sweatcoins right away.
-In order to accurately track your step count, you will need to share your location.
+In order to accurately track your step count, you will need to share you location.
 You will then earn one Sweatcoin for every 1,000 steps you take.
 To put this in perspective, there are about 2,000 steps in a mile.
 The average American walks roughly 2,000-4,000 steps daily.
 If you fall in this category, you can expect to earn 2-3 Sweatcoins every day, or 60-90 over the course of a month.

 Unlike other apps, you cannot fake your step count.
 Since developers use GPS to verify your movements, you need to be outside to use it.
 If you had planned to rack up steps at the gym, you may need to think again.
 You also need to actually take physical steps, so biking and swimming will not earn you any Sweatcoins.

 The last thing to remember is that the app has to be running at all times.
-It runs in the background but can drain your phone battery quickly.
+It runs in the background, but can drain your phone battery quickly.
 The good news is that there is a battery saver mode, but it still uses a good deal of your phone’s battery life.
 If your phone dies, then there is no way to track your steps or earn your full amount of Sweatcoins for the day.
 For those who can’t remember to charge their phones, Sweatcoin may not be worth it.

 How Much are Sweatcoins Worth?